percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-10-01).md

 - When you upgrade PostgreSQL operators to version 2.4.1, the database transitions to the initializing state as part of the upgrade process.
 However, this initializing state does not cause any downtime.

-- When you upgrade PXC operators to version 1.15.0, single node PXC databases will be restarted, resulting in downtime.
-However, its worth noting that single node databases are not typically used in production environments.
+- When you upgrade PXC operators to version 1.15.0, single node MySQL databases will be restarted, resulting in downtime.
+However, its worth noting that single node databases should not be used in production environments.